Patrice Abry

+Patrice Abry is a French engineer affiliated with the French National Centre for Scientific Research (CNRS) and the École normale supérieure de Lyon in Lyon, France.

-Patrice Abry from the CNRS & Ecole Normale Suprieure de Lyon, Lyon Cedex 07, France was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2012 "for contributions to the theory and applications of fractal analysis and multifractal analysis in signal and image processing".
+In 2012, Abry was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) for their "contributions to the theory and applications of fractal analysis and multifractal analysis in signal and image processing".